Netflix/dgs/docs/advanced/custom-datafetcher-context.md

 }
 ```

-Similarly it<!-- "it" is ambiguous here --> can be used<!-- http://go/pv --> in a DataLoader.
+Similarly, custom context can be used in a DataLoader.

 ```java
 @DgsDataLoader(name = "exampleLoaderWithContext")